 Do you need a service outside those offered by government?
 The Financial Administration Manual (FAM) #4510 Contracts for Services outlines the policy and procedures for service contracts.
 The Financial Administration Manual (FAM) #4515 Procurement of Services outlines the specific policy and procedures for the procurement of services.
 This is to help ensure that you acquire the services you need in a manner that is fiscally accountable to the people of Saskatchewan and compliant with trade agreements.

 Ministries are responsible for ensuring services are awarded through a fair, open and transparent process.
-Ministries are encouraged to contact Procurement Services, Ministry of Central Services for assistance in procuring services.
+Ministries are encouraged to contact Single Procurement Services, SaskBuilds for procuring services.

 If you are looking to purchase Communication Services, these services must bee coordinated through Executive Council, Communication Services.
 See Executive Council's page on Communications and Print Service

-For service contracts where the value is estimated to be more than $75,000, ministries are required to conduct a formal, open and competitive procurement process.
+For service contracts where the cumulative value for the duration of the contract is estimated to be more than $75,000, ministries are required to work in consultation with Single Procurement Services (SB) to conduct a formal, open and competitive procurement process.
 Ministries are responsible to ensure that the various trade agreements are complied with for service contracts.
 The opportunity must be advertised on the provincial tender site, SaskTenders

 .
 In addition, Ministries are required to post contract award notification including the successful supplier/s name on SaskTenders.

 Any exceptions must be in accordance with the applicable trade agreements (See FAM #4515.12

 for examples of exemptions).
 Services more than $75,000 are subject to the terms of various trade agreements.
 For a full list of trade agreements and their procurement thresholds for ministries, Crown corporations and MASH, see FAM #4515.02

 .
 The website links to the trade agreements are available on the SaskTenders